download and print.

-The Hidden Home - some history
+The Hidden Home

 "The Hidden Home" is hidden in the alleyways of Speyer's historic old town in the former tanner's quarter, directly on the medieval city wall.